titiksha17/task3_sql_data_analysis/README.md

 ## What's in this repo
 - northwind.db - the database file
-- screenshots/ - screenshots of each query and its output
+- screenshots - screenshots of each query and its output
 - README.md - this file

 ## What I did